 Teardown a pipeline to free up resources.

 Reported errors can be checked against the logs of the deployment process.
-Click View diagnostics to review the deployment.
+Click View diagnostics in Running Pipelines of Overview to review the status of a deployment.

-Click View Diagnostics to view the status of a pipeline deployment.
+Click View Diagnostics in Running Pipelines of Overview to view the status of a pipeline deployment.

 10. Query the Data